The Philadelphia Marathon is expecting its largest weekend turnout, despite the windy forecast

 The weather Sunday for the marathon, which begins at 7 a.m., is expected to be blustery.
 Forecasts are projecting steady northwest winds between 14 and 16 mph, with potential gusts reaching up to 25 mph.

-Race director Kathleen Titus that said the wind conditions are being closely monitored, and that athlete safety will be a priority.
+Race director Kathleen Titus that said the wind conditions are being closely monitored, and athlete safety will be a priority.

 “[Weather] is something we monitor every year,” Titus said.
-“We meet with the National Weather Service every morning and we’re assessing what those wind gusts are.
+“We meet with the National Weather Service every morning, and we’re assessing what those wind gusts are.
 We have criteria in place based on the wind speed of what will come down.”

 “Safety is number one,” Titus said.
 “The runners have to remain safe.
 We’ll make a decision Saturday morning by 3 a.m.
 We’re sitting down with the National Weather Service by 4 a.m.
 We’ve got the plan of the day in place, and we run tactical scenarios over and over again.
 We’ve got this down like a well-oiled machine.”